Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: Applications and Experiments

 Learning to generate/tune prompts is gaining increasing attention recently.
 It side-steps the needs for expensive LM fine-tuning, and adapts LMs to new scenarios with prompt as the (compute-friendly) interface.
 Most existing approaches~\citep{wallace2019universal,li2021prefix,lester2021power} rely on gradient backpropagation and are applicable only when the whole training pipeline is differentiable.
 This does not hold for the text generation setting, as illustrated in Figure~\ref{fig:prompt-generation-flow}.
 In contrast, the RL framework is generally applicable to any differentiable or discrete pipelines.

-\paragraph{Setup (more in the appendix \S\ref{appendix-subsubsec:setup-prompt-generation}).} Following \citep{dathathri2019plug}, we aim to control the generation to have one of 7 topics (e.g., ``science''); the generated prompt is prepended to one of 20 input sentences for the pretrained LM to generate continuation sentences.
+\paragraph{Setup (more in~\S\ref{appendix-subsubsec:setup-prompt-generation}).} Following \citep{dathathri2019plug}, we aim to control the generation to have one of 7 topics (e.g., ``science''); the generated prompt is prepended to one of 20 input sentences for the pretrained LM to generate continuation sentences.
 Figure~\ref{fig:prompt-generation-flow} shows the architecture of prompt-based controllable generation.
 We compare our \texttt{SQL} method with \texttt{MLE+PG} as before.
 Since the prompt length could impact the generated sentences, we conducted experiments with maximum prompt length $5$, $10$, and $15$.
 As ablation study, we also evaluate the SQL algorithm with only off-policy updates (i.e., without on-policy exploration), denoted as \texttt{SQL(off)}, and compare it with vanilla \texttt{MLE} training.
 Finally, we also compare with two specialized controllable generation techniques based on pretrained LMs, namely \texttt{PPLM}~\citep{dathathri2019plug} and \texttt{GeDi}~\citep{krause2020gedi}, following similar procedures using their open-sourced code.
 We use a distilled GPT-2 model\footnote{\url{https://huggingface.co/distilgpt2}} as the pretrained LM to be controlled.
-For rewards, we use the topic accuracy of the continuation sentences measured by a \emph{zero-shot} classifier, plus the the log-likelihood of continuation sentences as the language quality reward measured by a distilled GPT-2.
+For rewards, we use the topic accuracy of the continuation sentences measured by a \emph{zero-shot} classifier, plus the the log-likelihood of continuation sentences as the language quality reward measured by a distilled GPT-2.\footnote{Note that the language quality emphasis is on the generated sentences.
+Prompts themselves do not necessarily have to be human-readable~\cite{wallace2019universal,sheng2020towards}.}

-\paragraph{Results}
+\paragraph{Results.}

 Figure~\ref{fig:prompt-generation-topic} shows the topic accuracy of the controlled LM outputs averaged across the 7 topics, and Table~\ref{table:prompt-generation} shows the respective language quality results.
 More detailed topic accuracy results and samples are provided in the appendix (\S\ref{appendix-subsubsec:experiments-prompt-generation}) (where \texttt{GeDi} obtained low accuracy on 2 of the 7 topics, possibly because the topic tokens are tokenized into two subwords for which the model released by the authors was not specifically trained).
 We can see that the prompts generated by our \texttt{SQL} cause the LM to generate sentences with high topic accuracy while maintaining low perplexity in most settings.
 Increasing the prompt length positively impacts the topic accuracy, which makes sense because longer prompts give more flexible for steering the LM.
 The comparison between \texttt{MLE} and \texttt{SQL(off)} shows that the off-policy component of SQL is better than standard MLE training, as it incorporates reward signals instead of just blindly following the (noisy) data.